Amit Kothari

 When every AI tool sits behind your identity provider, three things happen simultaneously.
 Access is automatic for current employees.
 Access dies the instant someone is offboarded.
 And every interaction gets an audit trail tied to a real identity, not an anonymous email signup.

 The SSO gap in Claude’s pricing tiers is worth knowing about.
 The Teams plan includes SSO through SAML 2.0 or OIDC.
 But it doesn’t include SCIM for automated provisioning and deprovisioning.
 Without SCIM, adding and removing users is a manual process.
 That means a terminated employee could retain Claude access until someone remembers to remove them manually.
-The Enterprise plan adds SCIM, but it requires a minimum of 70 users on a 12-month contract.
+The Enterprise plan adds SCIM, and the bar is lower than it used to be: a 20-seat minimum if you buy self-serve, 50 through sales, billed annually.

 Even with SCIM, there’s a timing gap.
-Microsoft Entra pushes SCIM changes on a 40-minute cycle.
+Microsoft Entra runs its provisioning cycles every 20 to 40 minutes.
 A terminated employee could technically access Claude for up to 40 minutes after offboarding.
 For most companies, that’s acceptable.
 For regulated industries dealing with material non-public information, it might not be.

 What to do this week